 - Clinical sexologist: professional who provides sex therapy sessions with a view to improving sexual life.
 In Quebec, the sexologist holds a master’s degree in sexology.
-He has a sexologist license issued by the Professional Order of Sexologists of Quebec and sometimes also a psychotherapist license issued by the OPQ.
+He has a sexologist licence issued by the Professional Order of Sexologists of Quebec and sometimes also a psychotherapist licence issued by the OPQ.

 - Title of therapist, training and years of experience

 - Specialties of the therapist related to the reasons for consultation

 - Therapeutic approach

 Online Couples Therapy